coredns/release/kubernetes/README.md

     * If the tests are passing, get the PR merged.

-6. Validate the [5k node test](https://k8s-testgrid.appspot.com/sig-scalability-gce#gce-scale-performance) to see if the Load and Density scale tests are green.
+6. Validate the [5k node scale test](https://k8s-testgrid.appspot.com/sig-scalability-gce#gce-scale-performance) to see if the Load and Density scale tests are green.
-    * The 5k node test tests only runs once per day.
-Hence ensure that tests run include the merged PR.
+    * The 5k node scale test only runs once per day.
+Hence ensure that the validated test run includes the merged PR.
     * If the tests are green, proceed to open a PR in the [Minikube](https://github.com/kubernetes/minikube) and [Kops](https://github.com/kubernetes/kops) repository to update the CoreDNS image and manifest.